Gixx/worstpractice.github.io/README.md

 Access the container is the same as before:

 ```
-docker exec -it jekyll bash
+docker exec -it jekyll-wp bash
 ```

 Then in the container's prompt first you need to init the project: